srackham/drake/README.md

-# Drake
+# Drake &mdash; a task runner for Deno

 Drake a make-like task runner for [Deno](https://deno.land/) inspired by [Make](https://en.wikipedia.org/wiki/Make_(software)), [Rake](https://github.com/ruby/rake) and [Jake](https://github.com/jakejs/jake).

+**NOTE**: This is a development release.
+A production release will follow once Deno has reached 1.0.

+Tested with Deno 0.34.0

 ## Drakefiles
-A drakefile is a TypeScript (or JavaScript) module file that:
+A drakefile is a TypeScript module that:

 1. Imports the Drake module.
 2. Defines and registers tasks.
-3. Runs tasks plus prerequisite (dependent) tasks.
+3. Runs tasks plus prerequisite tasks.

-The `drake` CLI is a thin wrapper for executing a drakefile.

 Example drakefile: